-Idaho’s lakes, rivers, mountains, and forests are gorgeous.
+Idaho boasts numerous lakes, rivers, mountains, and forests.
 About two-thirds of the state is owned by public agencies, with much of that set aside as wilderness and/or for recreation.
 Your family will love an Idaho Vacation, even if it seems a bit unexpected.

-Here are our picks for the top 10 must see attractions.
+Here are our picks for the top 10 must see attractions in Idaho

 In the winter golf during the day, and ski at night 16 miles from downtown, at Bogus Basin Ski Area.
 Long summer days allow for biking, rafting, concerts, outdoor dining.
 Experience the many fine, locally-owned restaurants, and a vibrant downtown.